 Associate Director, CAPE

 Nicole Yamada, MD is a Clinical Assistant Professor in the Division of Neonatal and Developmental Medicine, Department of Pediatrics at Stanford University.
-After graduating from Washington University in St. Louis, School of Medicine, Dr. Yamada completed residency in Pediatrics at the University of California at San Diego.
-She is board certified in General Pediatrics by the American Board of Pediatrics, board eligible in Neonatal-Perinatal Medicine, and is a Fellow of the American Academy of Pediatrics.
-Dr. Yamada is also a student in the Master's Degree Program in Human Factors and Ergonomics at San Jose State University.
+After graduating from Washington University in St. Louis, School of Medicine, Dr. Yamada completed residency training in Pediatrics at the University of California at San Diego and fellowship training in Neonatal-Perinatal Medicine at Stanford University.
+She also has a Master of Science in Human Factors and Ergonomics from San Jose State University.
+She is certified by the American Board of Pediatrics in both general pediatric medicine and neonatal-perinatal medicine, and she is a Fellow of the American Academy of Pediatrics.

 Dr. Yamada is an attending neonatologist in the level IV neonatal intensive care unit at Lucile Packard Children’s Hospital at Stanford.
 Her research interests are in neonatal resuscitation and improving human performance within this realm.
 During her fellowship training, Dr. Yamada completed a prospective quantitative and qualitative study of the types of errors made by healthcare professionals during simulated neonatal resuscitation at CAPE, and the effects of standardized communication techniques on mediating those errors.
 Her research was funded by a Neonatal Resuscitation Program Young Investigator Award and Marshall Klaus Perinatal Research Award through the American Academy of Pediatrics as well as the Child Health Research Institute at Stanford University.
 In 2016, Dr. Yamada received a 5-year Mentored Clinical Scientist Research Career Development Award (K08) from the Agency for Healthcare Research and Quality to fund a prospective, simulation-based study of the effect of team training in standardized communication techniques on human performance during neonatal resuscitation.
 In addition to her research and clinical responsibilities, Dr. Yamada serves on the faculty for CAPE's NeoSim and Simulation Instructor Programs.